eneojodotdev/baremd/README.md

 ```

 ### 3. Expanding Workloads Beyond Python (REST API)
 If you have existing systems written in Node.js, Go, or Ruby that previously couldn't use MarkItDown because it was a Python-exclusive library, you can now migrate those workloads effortlessly.
-Instead of writing complex Python wrappers, simply spin up our FastAPI backend and send a `POST /api/convert` request with your file attached from *any* programming language.
+Instead of writing complex Python wrappers, simply spin up my FastAPI backend and send a `POST /api/convert` request with your file attached from *any* programming language.

 ---